Imaging Se diffusion across the FeSe/SrTiO$_3$ interface: Results

-\ptitle{DFT -- Fig.\ 4} To further investigate the role of oxygen vacancies on Se diffusing into the STO surface, we use DFT to calculate the formation energies for various vacancy configurations.
-We perform our calculations using a $3 \times 3\times 3$ STO supercell terminated by a double \TiO\ layer and 20 $\mathrm{\AA}$ vacuum along (001), simulating the two dimensional surface structure (for more details, see Supplementary Information \cite{SI}).
+\ptitle{DFT -- Fig.\ 4} To further investigate the role of oxygen vacancies on Se diffusing into the STO surface, we use DFT to calculate the formation energies for various vacancy configurations (for more details, see Methods and Appendix \ref{app:SeDiffEnergy}).
 In our calculations we assume that oxygen vacancies form during vacuum annealing prior to FeSe growth.
-We investigate the following two configurations: $(i)$ One vacancy per supercell in the top \TiO\ layer, corresponding to 5.5\% O vacancies, and $(ii)$ two vacancies (11\%) in the top \TiO\ layer and one vacancy (5.5\%) in the second TiO$_{2-y}$ layer, which corresponds to the measured amount of oxygen vacancies in Fig.\ \ref{fig:fig3} (see Supplementary Information \cite{SI} for different vacancy locations).
-Figures\ \ref{fig:fig4}(a)-\ref{fig:fig4}(d) show the final relaxed structures after we substituted each oxygen vacancy with Se (Se$_\mathrm{O}$).
-We find that the Se$_\mathrm{O}$ in the top \TiO\ layer protrude slightly from the layer, giving rise to the apparent Ti atom elongation seen in Fig.\ \ref{fig:fig1}(d), and to the excess Se peak just above the \TiO\ layer in Fig.\ \ref{fig:fig3}.
-We next calculate the formation energies for Se atoms filling the vacancies using equation \ref{eqm:1}.
+We investigate the following two configurations: $(i)$ One vacancy per supercell in the top \TiO\ layer, corresponding to 5.5\% O vacancies, and $(ii)$ two vacancies (11\%) in the top \TiO\ layer and one vacancy (5.5\%) in the second TiO$_{2-y}$ layer, corresponding to the measured amount of oxygen vacancies in Fig.\ \ref{fig:fig3} (see Appendix \ref{app:SeDiffEnergy} and Fig.\ \ref{fig:figSDFT}).
+Figures\ \ref{fig:fig4}(a-d) show the final relaxed structures after we filled each oxygen vacancy with Se (Se$_\mathrm{O}$).
+Our calculation shows that Se$_\mathrm{O}$ in the top \TiO\ layer protrudes slightly from the layer, consistent with our experimental observation of apparent Ti atom elongation in Fig.\ \ref{fig:fig1}(d), and the excess Se peak just above the \TiO\ layer in Fig.\ \ref{fig:fig3}.
+In contrast, the Se$_\mathrm{O}$ in the second TiO$_{2-y}$ layer remains at its initial location, suggesting that diffused Se predominantly occupies the oxygen vacancy sites instead of interstitial locations.
+We next calculate the formation energies for Se atoms filling the vacancies,

 Here, $E^\mathrm{DFT}_{n\mathrm{O_{vac}}}$ and $E^\mathrm{DFT}_{n\mathrm{Se}}$ are the energies of the fully relaxed structure with $n$ oxygen vacancies and $n$ Se substitutions, respectively, and $\mu_\mathrm{Se}$ is the temperature and pressure dependent chemical potential of a single Se atom.
-In Fig.\ \ref{fig:fig4}(e), we find that $E_\mathrm{form}$ is negative for a range of $\mu_\mathrm{Se}$ corresponding to experimental substrate temperatures and Se partial pressures, marked by purple shaded area (see Supplementary Information \cite{SI}).
-Our calculations thus suggest the favorable role of oxygen vacancies for Se diffusion below the top \TiO\ layer.
+In Fig.\ \ref{fig:fig4}(e), we find that $E_\mathrm{form}$ is negative for a range of $\mu_\mathrm{Se}$ corresponding to experimental substrate temperatures and Se partial pressures, marked by the purple shaded area (see Appendix \ref{app:SeDiffEnergy} and \ref{app:SeChemPot}).
+Our calculations thus suggest that Se diffusion below the top \TiO\ layer is energetically favorable in presence of oxygen vacancies.